pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 ![Coordinate systems of 3D eye states](../../media/neon/3d_eye_states.png)

-You can specify the inter eye distance (IED) of a wearer in the wearer profile before making a recording to further improve the accuracy of the measurements.
+You can specify the inter-eye distance (IED) of a wearer in the wearer profile before making a recording to further improve the accuracy of the measurements.
 If no IED value is specified, the population average of 63 mm is used.

 ## Pupil Diameters
 After uploading a recording to Pupil Cloud, pupil diameters are computed automatically at 200 Hz.
-The computed pupil diameters correspond to the actual physical diameter of the real pupil, rather than the apparent pupil diameter in the eye video.
+The computed pupil diameters correspond to the physical pupil size in mm, rather than the apparent pupil size in pixels as observed in the eye videos.
 The algorithm does not provide independent measurements per eye but reports a single value for both eyes.

 Similar to the 3D eye states, the accuracy of the pupil diameter measurements improves when supplying the wearer's IED in the wearer profile before making a recording.

 ## Blinks
-During blinks the eye is briefly covered by the eye lids, which serves the purpose of spreading tears across the cornea.
+During blinks the eye is briefly covered by the eyelids, which serves the purpose of spreading tears across the cornea.
 The blink rate and blink duration are also correlated with cognitive processes, which makes them interesting physiological signals.

 Blinks are detected automatically in Pupil Cloud after uploading a recording and are part of the downloadable data.